Preface

 4. Sovereignty of Self

-Each person is sovereign over their own body, spirit, and desire, defining their own life and purpose.
+Each person is sovereign over their own body, identity, and desire, defining their own participation and meaning.

 No priest, law, dogma, or tradition may define pleasure for another.
 Each individual alone determines their kinks, fetishes, and needs.